COMBINE-lab/cuttlefish/README.md

 The input references should be in the FASTA format, possibly gzipped.
 The currently supported output formats are —

 - The set of maximal unitigs (non-branching paths) from the original de Bruijn graph;
-- The compacted de Bruijn graph in the [GFA 1.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) and the [GFA 2.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) format.
+- The compacted de Bruijn graph in the [GFA 1.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA1.md) and the [GFA 2.0](https://github.com/GFA-spec/GFA-spec/blob/master/GFA2.md) formats;
 - The compacted de Bruijn graph in a ''reduced'' GFA format.
 It consists of two files, with the extensions — `.cf_seg` and `.cf_seq`.
   - The `.cf_seg` file contains all the maximal unitig fragments of the graph (the segment outputs from GFA, i.e. the `S`-tagged entries), each one with a unique id.
 This file is a list of pairs `<id segment>`.
   - The `.cf_seq` file contains the ''tiling'' of each input sequence, made by the maximal unitig fragments (the paths (GFA 1) / ordered groups (GFA 2), i.e. the `P`- / `O`-tagged entries).
 Each line of the file is of the format `<id tiling>`, where `id` is a unique identifier (name) of this sequence, and `tiling` is a space-separated list of the unitig ids, completely covering the sequence.
 Each unitig id also has a `+` or `-` sign following it, depending on whether the corresponding unitig is present in the canonical or the reverse-complemented form in this tiling order.